 Warming up is equally essential as training.
 Whether it’s a strength day, cardio day, a body part split, or a full-body workout, warming up is very much required.
 The primary aim of this is to enhance the body’s core and muscle temperature.
-It ensures that the body is ready for starting the more substantial exercises.
-Not only exercises, but this also helps in being active throughout the day.
+It ensures that the body is ready to start the more substantial exercises.
+Not only exercises but also helps in being active throughout the day.

 Furthermore, compared to average days, leg days are exhausting.
 Squats and deadlifts are highly taxing on the full body musculature as well as the nervous system.
 This means a substantial full-body warm-up routine is necessary,